 How To Become A Restaurant Inspector

-Do you want to ensure that the food served at restaurants and other eating places are sanitary and clean?
-Then a career as a restaurant inspector could be something you might want to consider.
-In this role, you will see to it that restaurants follow health regulations set forth by the government.
+A restaurant inspector ensures that the food served at restaurants and other eating places are sanitary and clean.
+They make sure restaurants follow health regulations set forth by the government.
 You will play a role in public safety, determining that restaurants are operating their businesses in accordance with established standards.
 You will be using cameras, tape recorders and other equipment to do your job.

 As a restaurant inspector, you need to pay attention to detail so you can recognize if something is amiss.
 You must also possess excellent problem solving skills to determine where the problem is coming from.
 Because you could potentially upset business owners when you find that their restaurant is not following safety standards, you need to be decisive but fair in handling these kinds of situations.